Time Out says

 You can get just as good a viewing position from up high, on the Harbour Bridge itself, at Kirribilli or on the Western Broadwalk of the Sydney Opera House.
 It’s free to watch ferries from any location around the Harbour, and the starting whistle blows at 11am.

-Stick around for the Tug and Yacht Ballet – a huge choreographed dance of jet skis, tugboats, yachts and ferries which is an Australia Day tradition and takes place at 12.05pm.
+Stick around for the Tug and Yacht Ballet – a huge choreographed dance of jet skis, tugboats, yachts and ferries which is an Australia Day tradition – that starts at 12.05pm.